XtraChase/Train-Schedule/README.md

 # Train Schedule

-## What I Learned

-- Javascript timers using minute.js
-- How to concatenate user input data to a table

 ### Description

 - A train schedule app that shows how many minutes away your next train might be.
 It also alows you to add trains and their schedule information and it will calculate it's time till arrival based on real time information.